 Research traineeship in biology II is conducted in a research group at a biological department at Stockholm University.
 You choose if you want to do the traineeship in the same research group as for Research traineeship I or if you want to be in a different research group.
 Just as for the first course it is your interests and goals that steer the choice.
-You will be registered when the examiner has approved the workplan.

 Research traineeship is tought through supervision.
 During the course you will take part in the day to day work in the research group, this can include labwork, field work, data analysis, reading of iterature, seminars and group meeting.
 As part of the course you are also expected to document the planning, doing and reflection of your work in a logbook.
 Just as for Research Traineeship in Biology I.

 The research traineeship is examined based on your logbook, which for Research traineeship in biology II should be supplemented with an extended reflection where you show that you have achieved the learning outcomes described above.

 ScheduleThe schedule will be available no later than one month before the start of the course.
 We do not recommend print-outs as changes can occur.
 At the start of the course, your department will advise where you can find your schedule during the course.